 1. This system is built on trust; or

-2. Have a fixed flexi hours register.
-This would mean if your start/end time is 9am to 6pm, someone working from 8am to 5pm is fixed and put in a register for everyone to know.
+2. Have a fixed flexible hours register.
+This would mean if your start/end time is 9 am to 6 pm, someone working from 8 am to 5 pm is fixed and put in a register for everyone to know.
 This has an advantage that people looking for him/her will be able to tell from the register; or

-3. Have a policy to beep in/out of the office.
+3. Have the policy to beep in/out of the office.
 It is like a clock in/out.
-Normally left to the staff to be work an honest fixed hours but if there is abuse, the clocking system helps to prove.
+Normally left to the staff to work an honest fixed hours but if there is abuse, the clocking system helps to prove.

 Sometimes HR is not a big bunch of people, especially SME only two or one headcount.

 No payroll system is good to track these owe and repay timeslots.
 Years back, NSL micro-manage even executives need to write hourly job accomplishment.
-In MNCs, executives are measured by selected and agreed KPIs and don’t need to clock time attendance.
-But under manufacturing environment, blue-collar crews are gathered at same time zone to produce/pack goods at minute yield machines where flexi hours is not even possible.
+In MNCs, executives are measured by selected and agreed on KPIs and don’t need to clock time attendance.
+But under the manufacturing environment, blue-collar crews are gathered at the same time zone to produce/pack goods at minute yield machines where flexible hours is not even possible.
 At most, they can swop their shift time-slots.

 Rather than filling every hour with structure, exploration and flexible practices have allowed my organisation to gain new knowledge and attune to the new way of work.